vicchig/StudentAgenda/Documentation.md

 ##### Parameters:
 * __`user`__:  object storing the currently logged in FireBase user from which appropriate information is extracted.
 ##### Return:
-A Future of `List<classroom.Student>` where the list value of the future contains the `classroom.Student` objects that define each of the user's courses. __The return of this function cannot be used directly and must be processed to extract it from the Future by awaiting its completion.__
+A Future of `List<classroom.Student>` where the list value of the future contains the `classroom.Student` objects that define students in classes that the user is subscribed to. __The return of this function cannot be used directly and must be processed to extract it from the Future by awaiting its completion.__

 __12.__ `Future<List<classroom.Teacher>> pullTeachers(FirebaseUser user) async`